chaotic-keystroker/.github/profile/README.md

 Welcome to my kingdom of useless stuff.
 In this page, you can find all my main videos and projects.

-If you like my content, please consider [buying me a coffe](https://www.buymeacoffee.com/hulmakerik).
+If you like my content, you can [Buy Me a Coffee](https://www.buymeacoffee.com/hulmakerik).
 It will help me with doing with what I do :]

 | id | repository | video |
 | --- | --- | --- |